Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

 \subsubsection{Parallel Decoding of Multiple Codewords}

-There are cases that it is required to increase the throughput of the decoder, by allowing parallel decoding of multiple codewords.
-A simple solution is to introduce $\mathrm{p}$ decoders when there is a need for decoding $\mathrm{p}$ codewords simultaneously.
-Because the \textit{auxiliary array} of processors is idle most of the time, it seems like a good idea to "share" this array among several decoders.
-By appropriately scheduling the commands to to the processors, it is possible to have an implementation of a decoder for $\mathrm{p}$ parallel codewords which is less expensive than just duplicating the decoders (the naive solution).
+High throughput communication systems may require support of simultaneous decoding of multiple codewords.
+A naive approach to meet this challenge is implementing $\mathrm{p}$ instances of the decoder when there is a need for decoding $\mathrm{p}$ codewords simultaneously.
+However, because the \textit{PEs auxiliary array} is idle most of the time, it seems like a good idea to "share" this array among several decoders.
+By appropriately scheduling the commands to the processors, it is possible to have a decoder implementation for $\mathrm{p}$ parallel codewords which is less expensive than just duplicating the decoders.